YuzhenYe/WET/README.md

    3) [Challenge] Numbers.cpp: write a program that display integers from 1 to 100, one number per line.

 Week 2.
+   1) use variables
+   2) basic data types
+   3) more on loops
+   4) read from/write to file
+   5) ...

 # Goals:
   1) Learning the basics of C++ (NO class & objects)